Where are all the women in sailing?

 One of the biggest fleets this magnificent, solo endeavor has ever seen and not one woman competing for the first time since 1992.

-The most successful woman in the history og the Vendee is the inspirational Ellen MacArthur.
+The most successful woman in the history of the Vendee is the inspirational Ellen MacArthur.
 At 24, she took on the mighty, non-stop race and finished second.

 "For me it is out there for the taking if you want to sail around the world, then sail around the world," Briton MacArthur told CNN.
 "If you don't, don't.